luvis/bash-cpufreqctl/README.md

    * Choose from available governors.
 Applies your choice to all CPU cores.
 3. **Cap CPU max frequency**

-   * Cap the max CPU speed as a percent of the hardware maximum.
+   * Cap the max CPU speed as a percent of the hardware maximum (minimum allowed is 20%).
 4. **Geek stats/debug info**

    * Shows all policy groups, governors, caps, and all temp sensors for deeper analysis.